 - How much are you looking to spend on monthly heating bills?

 - Do any of the residents living in the home suffer from respiratory ailments?

 - Which type and size system do you require to heat your size of home?

 But have you ever took into consideration your furnace efficiency rating?
 Do you understand what it means?

-Rob's Albertan Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.
+Rob's Albertan Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.

-The furnace efficiency rating helps determine how much energy is required to heat your home and, essentially, how much it will cost you.
-Basically, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.
+The furnace efficiency rating helps establish how much energy you will need to heat your home and, essentially, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your furnace uses to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that reflects how much heat the furnace will provide compared to the amount of energy required to produce the heat.
-For example, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
+For example, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.